 Obviously, this ranking is just a rough generalization and we could nitpick about these categories till the end of time, but for our little discussion it’s a good enough approximation.
 I have specifically avoided putting years of experience on these categories, since I believe your self interest and curiosity matter more than the years spent writing getters and setters according to some corporate style guide.

 When you join the working world as a professional programmer, you will most likely end up in the lowest rank - the so called “Wet behind the ears” category.
 You will probably be assigned a mentor who will look over your work and make sure that you perform your work according to the company’s standards and regulations.
-You won’t have much say in what you are doing and you will be handed all sorts of tasks; both interesting as well as less interesting tasks that nobody wanted to touch 2.
+You won’t have much say in what you are doing and you will be handed all sorts of tasks; both interesting and less interesting tasks that nobody wanted to touch 2.

 After a few years of sweeping the floor, kicking ass and chewing bubble gum in the “Wet behind the ears” level, your boss will eventually realize that you have proven yourself enough times and you are ready for more.
 The fancy title of “Sort of knows what they are doing” programmer is yours.